-TJ301 (Olamkicept): A Potential Highly Differentiated IL-6 Blocker for Ulcerative Colitis and other Autoimmune Diseases
+Olamkicept (TJ301): A Potential Highly Differentiated IL-6 Blocker for Ulcerative Colitis and other Autoimmune Diseases

-TJ301 (INN: olamkicept) is the only clinical stage selective interleukin-6 ("IL-6") inhibitor that works through the trans-signaling mechanism.
-IL-6 is an important cytokine driver in the propagation and maintenance of chronic inflammation in autoimmune diseases.
-Compared to the approved antibody drugs that directly block IL-6 or IL-6 receptor ("IL-6R"), TJ301 is expected to provide a novel alternative for the treatment of IL-6 mediated inflammation without affecting some of the normal physiological functions of IL-6, e.g., acute immune response against infection and metabolic regulation.
-TJ301 demonstrated therapeutic effects in pre-clinical animal models of autoimmune diseases, including inflammatory colitis.
-Moreover, the safety and tolerability profile of TJ301 was studied in three clinical trials in Germany involving 128 subjects.
-We believe that TJ301 has the potential to become a highly differentiated therapy to target autoimmune diseases.
-We acquired an exclusive license from Ferring Pharmaceuticals to develop and commercialize TJ301 in Greater China and South Korea with an option of licensing worldwide rights.
-As part of our fast-to-market strategy for TJ301, we are conducting a Phase 2 clinical trial in ulcerative colitis ("UC") for the following reasons: (i) TJ301 was shown to be effective in animal models of colitis; (ii) an exploratory Phase 2a biomarker trial showed promising interim treatment effects of TJ301 in UC patients; and (iii) even though UC incidence is increasing rapidly, innovative biologic treatments for this disease are lacking in China.
-We expect to obtain topline data from this Phase 2 clinical trial by 2020.
-After clinical efficacy and differentiation are validated for UC, we plan to develop TJ301 in other inflammatory indications, in which IL-6 plays a role.
+Olamkicept is the only clinical stage selective interleukin-6 ("IL-6") inhibitor that works through the trans-signaling mechanism.
+In November 2016, we acquired an exclusive license from Ferring International Center SA ("Ferring") to develop and commercialize olamkicept in Greater China and South Korea with an option of licensing worldwide rights.
+IL-6 is an important driver cytokine in the propagation and maintenance of chronic inflammation in autoimmune diseases.
+Compared to the approved antibody drugs that directly block IL-6 or IL-6 receptor ("IL-6R"), olamkicept is expected to provide a novel alternative for the treatment of IL-6 mediated inflammation without affecting some of the normal physiological functions of IL-6, e.g., acute immune response against infection and metabolic regulation.
+Olamkicept demonstrated therapeutic effects in pre-clinical animal models of autoimmune diseases, including inflammatory colitis.
+Moreover, the safety and tolerability profile of olamkicept was studied in three clinical trials in Germany involving 128 subjects.
+We believe that olamkicept has the potential to become a highly differentiated therapy to target autoimmune diseases.

+As part of our fast-to-market strategy for olamkicept, we selected ulcerative colitis ("UC") as the first indication for the following reasons: (1) olamkicept was shown to be effective in animal models of colitis; (2) an exploratory Phase 2a biomarker trial showed promising interim treatment effects of olamkicept in UC patients; and (3) even though UC incidence is increasing rapidly, innovative biologic treatments for this disease are lacking in China.
+We have now completed a Phase 2 proof-of-concept study in 91 patients with active UC and announced positive topline results of the study in April 2021.
+The detailed data presentation has been submitted to professional meetings held at Digestive Disease Week (DDW) 2021 in the U.S. in May and at European Crohn's and Colitis Organization (ECCO) meeting in July 2021.
+In April 2021, we and Ferring signed a memorandum of understanding (MoU) to explore a possible collaboration to advance the development and commercialization of olamkicept in the U.S. and Canada, the European Union and Japan, if so agreed.

 Our current therapeutic indication for development is UC.
 UC and Crohn's disease ("CD") are the main types of inflammatory bowel disease ("IBD"), which cause chronic and often relapsing inflammation of the large and small intestines, respectively.
 Anti-inflammatory drugs, such as 5-aminosalicylic acids ("5-ASAs") and corticosteroids, are often used as initial treatment for UC.
 Immune system suppressors are also used to control inflammation in patients with UC, including azathioprine, mercaptopurine, and cyclosporine.
 Biologics that inhibit tumor necrosis factor alpha (TNF- α), including infliximab (Remicade), adalimumab (Humira), and golimumab (Simponi), are efficacious in some UC patients who fail to respond to conventional therapies.
-Entyvio, an integrin α 4 β 7 antibody that blocks lymphocytes from accumulating in the intestinal wall, is the first and, to date, the only non-anti-TNF- α biologics approved for UC.
-In China, Remicade is currently the only biologic approved for treatment of UC.
+Entyvio, an integrin a487 antibody that blocks lymphocytes from accumulating in the intestinal wall, was the first non-anti-TNF- α biologics approved for UC STELARA® (ustekinumab), an anti-IL-12/IL-23 antibody was approved for the treatment of adult patients with moderately to severely active ulcerative colitis in June 2020.
+In China, Remicade and Entyvio are currently the only two biologics approved for treatment of UC.